Limudei Kodesh

 Chumash instruction at the Honors level trains students to analyze the pshat (text) and mefarshim (commentaries) and independently discover deeper levels of meaning.
 Through challenging experiences with textual reading, chavrusa learning, and independent preparation, the student develops a strong foundation of Hebrew and Aramaic vocabulary, as well as a comprehensive understanding of Biblical grammar and syntax (the way words, clauses and sentences relate to each other).
 Students gain exposure to a wide range of mefarshim, and learn to recognize and appreciate the unique perspective of each.
 By her senior year, the Honors level student will be able to independently research Chumash topics and will be prepared for acceptance into rigorous seminaries that expect a high level mastery of text study.

-The Standard level Chumash program is designed to systematically develop the student’s understanding of the text and mastery of Biblical vocabulary, dikduk (grammar), and syntax.
+The Academic level Chumash program is designed to systematically develop the student’s understanding of the text and mastery of Biblical vocabulary, dikduk (grammar), and syntax.
 Emphasis is placed on the development of analytical skills and skill in reading and understanding mefarshim.
 Much attention is devoted to mastering Rashi and discovering the wealth of knowledge that is unlocked through an in-depth analysis of Rashi’s commentary.
 Students gain exposure to the commentaries of other Rishonim and Acharonim, as well, with the goal of inspiring them with an understanding of the deep hashkafic insights that intensive text study uncovers and revealing the relevance of Torah study to their personal lives.

-The Skill Building Chumash program is geared to students with less facility in Hebrew language, and focuses on developing the basic skills that will enable them to discover the deeper meanings embedded in the text.
+The Foundations Chumash program is geared to students with less facility in Hebrew language, and focuses on developing the basic skills that will enable them to discover the deeper meanings embedded in the text.
 Much time is devoted to practicing the skills of reading and translating פסוקים and Rashi.
 Students learn how to analyze Rashi’s commentary, and to identify what Rashi is asking and why.
 They are introduced to the conceptual analysis of Rishonim and Acharonim, and are guided in exploring and discussing the Halachic and Hashkafic lessons that are derived from Chumash.
 Instruction is designed to be both didactic and inspirational, and to instill in students an appreciation for the beauty and relevance of Torah.

 Kesuvim